Jump to

 In addition to the three hours in class, you will have additional tasks/activities set each week that need to be completed at a time to suit you during that week.

 In total, contact time will be approximately four hours a week to include lectures, seminars, asynchronous sessions, support sessions.
+Additional to this time will be final project support sessions that you can book with your supervisor and individual tutorials with your Programme Leader.
+You will have four individual tutorials in an academic year.

-• Regular access to a computer with broadband Internet connection in order to participate in webinars, download learning materials, watch recorded webinars and submit assignments.
-A headset with microphone will be required for participation in webinars and on-line tutorials.
+- Students will require regular access to a computer with a reliable broadband internet connection in order to participate in webinars, download learning materials, watch recorded webinars and submit assignments.

-• Appropriate software is required: Microsoft Office and OpenOffice (freeware) are the only office suites supported.
+- A headset with microphone will be required for participation in webinars and on-line tutorials.
+Appropriate software is required: Microsoft Office and OpenOffice (freeware) are the only office suites supported.

-• On successful completion of the programme, students have the opportunity to graduate at a ceremony wearing formal dress.
+- On successful completion of the programme, you will have the opportunity to graduate at a ceremony wearing formal dress.
 The hire of the formal dress is an additional cost.

 Validated by University of Hull